Term of Award

 This study analyzed the impact of the balanced calendar on reading, English/language arts, mathematics, social studies, and science achievement.
 Performance data on thirdand fifth-grade students enrolled in a school implementing a balanced calendar for three years were compared with the performance data on third- and fifth-grade students enrolled in a similar school utilizing the traditional calendar.
 The population in this causal-comparative study was third- and fifth-grade students in these two schools.
 The over-riding research question was: To what extent does a balanced calendar affect student academic achievement?
 Independent-samples t tests were conducted to determine statistically significant differences in reading achievement, English/language arts achievement, mathematics achievement, social studies achievement, and science achievement.
 The results indicated no statistically significant findings.

 Jackson, Ernestine R., "Balanced School Calendar and its Effects on Student Achievement in Two Rural Georgia Schools" (2007).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 301.